-If the second Authentication frame is not discarded, store the indicated ANonce, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+Store(#271) the indicated ANonce, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second Authentication frame is not discarded(#271).

+(#271)

+Derive the(#710) PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy) if a PMKSA is identified.(#271) Irretrievably delete the shared secret, DHss, upon completion of PTK generation. (#271)

-If a PMKSA is identified, an originator shall:
+If a PMKSA is not identified through(#716) PMKSA caching, before sending the Authentication frame carrying EAP Success, a responder shall:

-Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).
+Derive the(#710) PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

 Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-If a PMKSA is not identified due to PMKSA caching, before sending the Authentication frame carrying EAP Success, a responder shall:

-Derive PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-If a PMKSA is not identified due to PMKSA caching, after receiving the Authentication frame carrying EAP Success, an originator shall:
+If a PMKSA is not identified through(#716) PMKSA caching, after receiving the Authentication frame carrying EAP Success, an originator shall:

-Derive PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).
+Derive the(#710) PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

 Irretrievably delete the shared secret, DHss, upon completion of PTK generation.